Role Playing Fan Fiction ❯ Conjure It At Your Own Risk ❯ Climb Every Mountain ( Chapter 7 )

 Next were some bandits who finished off a mage, then charged at us.
 Sofia surged forward with glee cutting down two men and a woman, getting herself covered in blood, grinning madly.

-The mage had a spellbook on giving speeches, which I read, and some potions ingredients and potions.
+The mage had a book on giving speeches, which I read, and some potions ingredients and potions.
 Apothecaries, like me.
 We continued onwards and found a mine, with a smelter.
 Not much to recommend it except for the butterflies which apparently loved this place.
 There was a strong upwelling of mana here, so that was right.
 I asked about the tomb we were looking for and got several different answers.
 The best one was “ask at Morthal”.
 So we followed the road, encountering a thief I threatened into running away, a spider, and some guy with a nasty skin condition that puked green poison on the spider, actually killing it.
 Shortly we found a signpost heading downslope for Morthal.

 “Are you the dragonborn!?” demanded a whiny voice, hiding behind a white Cthulhu mask and yellow robes.